PaulMelloy/cercospoRa/README.md

 *Cercospora beticola* (raster maps, descriptive metrics (which?))?
 2) Does the cercosporaR model mimic the ACTUAL distribution?
     - single vs multiple in-field environmental sensors
-3) Who do different RS (satellite/UAV) influence cercosporaR in its capability to mimic the ACTUAL spatial distribution?
+3) How do different RS (satellite/UAV) approches influence cercosporaR in its capability to mimic the ACTUAL spatial distribution?
 4) Can we improve on existing decision support models by Wolf **OR** Racca by using LAI to determine canopy closure.